nihonjinrxs/babel-with-gulp/README.md

 Run `gulp` from the command line and you are good to go!

+To avoid retyping `gulp` all the time, run `gulp watch` from the command line and you're even better!

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.